Explaining Microsoft EA FAQs

 - Volume discounts and cost savings: EAs provide lower per-license pricing by committing to a standardized platform across the organization.
 Pricing is locked in for three years, which helps with budget predictability.

-- Flexibility: Organizations can mix and match cloud services (like Microsoft 365 and Azure) and on-premises software under the same agreement and always use the latest versions through Software Assurance.
+- Flexibility: Organizations can mix and match cloud services (such as Microsoft 365 and Azure) and on-premises software under the same agreement, always utilizing the latest versions through Software Assurance.

 - Simplified management: A single agreement streamlines license tracking and renewal, and payments can be spread annually, reducing upfront costs.